markusweimer/better-code-review/README.md

 This is a Firefox extension that aids in the code reviews for the [Apache REEF](http://reef.apache.org) project.

+## Features
+  * Add a link to the JIRAs on https://github.com/apache/reef/pulls

 ## Build the extension